 Having a disability makes it difficult to work and even more challenging to maintain financial independence.
 For seniors and disabled people who are unable to work, Social Security is like a safety net.
 It is a federal social insurance program that provides monthly cash benefits when needed.
 Social Security programs include Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 However, receiving Social Security benefits can be a complicated process.

 There are many cases in which claims are initially rejected by the Social Security Administration (SSA).
 If your initial application for SSDI or SSI has been denied, do not be discouraged.
-Contact a Social Security attorney at Deputy & Mizell, L.L.C. before and after submitting your claim.REQUEST A FREE CONSULTATION
+Contact a Social Security attorney in Camdenton at Deputy & Mizell, L.L.C. before and after submitting your claim.REQUEST A FREE CONSULTATION

 The Difference Between SSDI and SSI